cal-itp/data-infra/warehouse/models/intermediate/gtfs_quality/int_gtfs_quality__guideline_checks_long.md

 ```
 -- note that the order here matters; the conditions are meant to be applied in this order
--- so that failing takes precendence
+-- so that failing takes precedence
 CASE
     WHEN LOGICAL_OR(NULLIF(status, "N/A") = "FAIL") THEN "FAIL"
     WHEN LOGICAL_AND(NULLIF(status, "N/A") = "PASS") THEN "PASS"